spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ---
-title: "Deploy Edge Cluster"
+title: "Deploy an Edge Cluster on VMware"
-metaTitle: "Deploy Edge Cluster on VMWare VMs"
+metaTitle: "Deploy an Edge Cluster on VMware"
 metaDescription: "Learn how to deploy an Edge host using VMware as the deployment platform.
 You will learn how to use the Edge Installer ISO, create a cluster profile, and deploy a Kubernetes cluster to the Edge host on VMware."
 icon: ""
 hideToC: false